CANTUS-Project/api/source/resource_types.rst

 About the "id" Field
 --------------------

-In resource types for which ``{id}`` makes up part of the URL, you would form the URI for a specific resource by substituting that resource's unique "id" value in that part of the URL.
-Cantus "id" values may consist of any alphanumeric character valid in a URL, plus hyphen or underscore.
+In resource types for which ``id?`` makes up part of the URL, you would form the URL for a specific resource by substituting that resource's unique "id" value in that part of the URL. **Always remove the question mark from the URL.** Cantus "id" values may consist of any alphanumeric character valid in a URL, plus hyphens and underscores.

 The following points also apply:

-- A resource's "id" must remain the same through the resource's lifetime.
+- A resource's "id" MUST remain the same through the resource's lifetime.
-- Changing attributes, properties, or data in a resource must not attempt to change the "id" field.
+- Changing attributes, properties, or data in a resource MUST NOT attempt to change the "id" field.
-- A resource's "id" field may be prefixed with an identifier indicating which database the holds the resources's authoritative copy.
+- A resource's "id" field MAY be prefixed with an identifier indicating which database the holds the resources's authoritative copy.
-- The same "id" may or may not refer to "the same" resource when served by a different deployment of a Cantus server application.
+- The same "id" MAY or may not refer to "the same" resource when served by a different deployment of a Cantus server application.
 That is, the Cantus API does not guarantee uniqueness of "id" values across deployments.